Red imported fire ant: Control

-Solid and liquid bait insecticides, if improperly applied in a location, may be moved through waterflow in to unintended water sources.
-Often, this happens through non-point sources including many diffuse sources.
-As snow melts and rainfall moves over and through the ground, the water picks up improperly applied insecticides and deposits them in to larger bodies of water, rivers, wetlands, or percolates in to watersheds.
+Solid and liquid bait insecticides, if improperly applied in a location, may be moved through waterflow in to waterways.
+As snow melts and rainfall moves over and through the ground, the water picks up improperly applied insecticides and deposits them in to larger bodies of water such as rivers and wetlands, or percolates in to watersheds.

 Researchers have also been experimenting with other methods, such as fumigation, injecting the mound, mound drenching, and surface dusting.
 Mound drenching entails pouring large volumes of toxic liquid into the mound.
 While this may affect a large portion of the mound, it is possible it may not reach the queen, thus preventing the destruction of the colony.
 Surface dusting is similar to mound drenching, except insecticides are applied on top of the mound and soak into the soil when wet.
 Mound injections use pressurising and injecting insecticides into the mound, but the queen may not be affected by this.
 Mounds can be eliminated effectively through fumigation.
 Broadcast treatment is sometimes used by spraying infected areas with agricultural equipment.
 Finally, spot treatment with insecticides can be used by drilling and injecting the mound with residual insecticide.

 Aside from chemical control, other methods that can be employed against these ants include mechanical and electrical devices.
 However, it is unknown whether or not these devices are effective.
 Ant-proofing can be effective against colonies nesting inside buildings by caulking and sealing cracks, which successfully suppresses the population outside the walls.
 Homeowners have used their own methods to remove mounds by pouring boiling water on them or igniting them with flammable liquids.
 Although these methods may be effective, they are not recommended because they can be harmful to humans and the environment.